topal-team/rockmate/README.md

 `Rockmate` builds a new `torch.nn.Module`, which performs forward and backward pass keeping activations under the given budget.

 - The new model produces the same outputs and gradients as the original one.
-- Model training with a budget constraint, which is lower than the one required by PyTorch Autodiff, is achieved by re-computing some of the activations instead of storing them for gradient computation.
+- Model training with a budget constraint, which is lower than the one required by PyTorch Autodiff, is achieved by re-computing some of the activations instead of storing them for gradient calculation.
-- Depending on the budget, `Rockmate` defines automatically which activation should be recomputed.
+- Depending on the budget, `Rockmate` defines automatically which activations should be recomputed.

 <!-- Given a module, sample input, and a memory budget, `Rockmate` builds a new `torch.nn.Module` with equal forward and backward results while keeping the memory usage of activations under the given budget. -->